AI Integration

 Back-Office Automation

-Documents, approvals, finance, onboarding
+Documents, approvals, finance, onboarding, knowledge

 Operational Intelligence

-Reporting, scheduling, inventory, anomalies
+Reporting, scheduling, inventory, supply chain, compliance

 Strategic Capabilities